Excessive drooling, diarrhea, vomiting, loss of appetite, and mild pain (from injection) are a few common side effects of Cerenia for dogs.

 It is never fun when your dog vomits!
 Vomiting usually happens at the worst possible moments.
 Motion sickness, a bad diet, or illness can cause vomiting.

-Thankfully, there is a great medication that prevents motion sickness in dogs, and can stop vomiting in its tracks.
+Thankfully, there’s a great medication that prevents motion sickness and vomiting in dogs.

 Cerenia for Dogs

 Cerenia (Maropitant) has been on the market for more than 10 years, and is designed to work specifically to prevent vomiting in dogs and cats.

 The drug works by binding to the receptors in parts of the brain that trigger vomiting.
 Cerenia effectively treats a broad range of gastric symptoms.

 Cerenia can prevent motion sickness in dogs.
 It can also help a dog tolerate chemotherapy, or ease them through the symptoms of gastritis or pancreatitis.